01kibetbrian/01kibetbrian/README.md

 I'm Kibet, a Full Stack Developer with hands-on experience designing, developing, and implementing applications and solutions using a range of technologies and programming languages.

-👀 I’m interested in Python, JavaScript, HTML5, CSS3, Bootstrap, React, and much more...
+👀 I’m interested in Python, JavaScript, HTML5, CSS3, Typescript, React, and much more...

 🌱 I’m currently learning React and Node.js